fluidtype/affinity/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to load [Inter](https://fonts.google.com/specimen/Inter) from Google Fonts with optimal performance.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to load [Poppins](https://fonts.google.com/specimen/Poppins), [Plus Jakarta Sans](https://fonts.google.com/specimen/Plus+Jakarta+Sans) and [Roboto](https://fonts.google.com/specimen/Roboto) from Google Fonts with optimal performance.

 ## Learn More